MilinVaniyawala/resume/README.md

 ## Education

-- I just get admission at Humber College for Web Development Course.
+- I just got admission to Humber College for the Web Development Course.
 - I also completed my bachelor's degree in Computer Engineering from India.
 - In addition, I have given some assessment tests on Linkedin, such as HTML, and PHP.